Generic name: temazepam (te MAZ e pam)

 Before taking this medicine

-You should not use this medicine if you are allergic to temazepam or to other benzodiazepines (alprazolam, Xanax, Valium, or others).
+You should not use this medicine if you are allergic to temazepam or similar medicines (such as alprazolam, diazepam, lorazepam, Ativan, Klonopin, Restoril, Tranxene, Valium, Versed, Xanax, and others).

 Temazepam is not approved for use by anyone younger than 18 years old.